allmyles/allmyles-docs/flights.rst

         If you plan to present the results of :ref:`Flexible_Date_Search` and regular search at the same time to your users, you have two options.

         1. You send both requests in one session - you can only send the second request when you already have the results of the first one.
-        2. You send the two requests in separate sessions - in this case you have to include :ref:`Flexible_Date_Search_Reference` in the regular search request.
+        2. You send the two requests in separate sessions - in this case you have to include :ref:`Flexible_Date_Search_Reference` in the regular search request, and set `to_be_referenced` to `True` in the flexible date search request.

     :JSON Parameters:
         - **fromLocation** (*String*) -- departure location, given as IATA code